Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class VestedGeometryParams</h4>

-<p>This Class extends GeometryParams and is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition, either as an ArrayBufferView or as an Embedded Geometry, with either SingleComponentParams or MultiComponentParams.</p>
+<p>This Class extends GeometryParams and is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition, either as an ArrayBufferView or as an Embedded Geometry.</p>

 <table>
 	<tr>